 Later, I had an opportunity to work for a startup (also in Dallas), and that was unique adventure, but also one that didn’t end like we hoped - but I soon found myself working for Stack Overflow (then going by Stack Exchange) as a developer on the Q&A team.

-I left Stack Overflow in 2015 and founded my own services company, Trinity Republic, where we build applications for clients who need them.
+I left Stack Overflow in 2015 and founded my own services company, Trinity Republic, where we built applications for clients who need them.
+Since then, I’ve joined up full-time with Olo as a senior software engineer working on ways to make your online food-ordering experience better.

 Random Personal Tidbits

 I am interested in the minutae of an absurd range of topics.
 I love sci-fi, and have lots of strong opinions about a variety of things.
-I have 6 beautiful children in whom my wife and I are heavily invested as homeschooling parents.
+I have 7 beautiful children in whom my wife and I are heavily invested as homeschooling parents.
 I have aspirations of learning Spencerian script, some languages (Spanish, Mandarin, Gaelic), and being a competitive athlete (crossfit or triathlon).
 I fancy myself as a capable do-it-yourselfer (leading me, perhaps delusionally, to buy a home built in 1912).
 I am active in local politics, where I serve as an appointed official for my city.
+Also, I bought a little Bitcoin, which means I’m a qualified expert in all topics related to finance, investing, and monetary policy ;-)

 I believe in a real, personal God (i.e., he is actually a person), a historical Jesus who was crucified in a supreme act of love to provide a path for reconciliation with God to an irreconcilably corrupt human race, and then rose back to physical life as proof of this work and a foundation for hope in him.